Calyeefornia/beans/README.md

 ## Features

+* As a non-registered user, I want to
+  * Register an account
+  * Allowed to view listings without registering account.
+  * Unable to upload listing.
+  * Unable to view other pages except the signup/login and listings page.

 * As a Seller, I want to
   * upload a listing(inclusive of picture and product description)
+  * preview image before it is uploading.
   * receive payment.

 * As a buyer, I want to